14: Hunter Hartley, Hunter Hartley

 TRANSCRIPT:

-So, picking a lock isn’t that hard.
+MIKE [narrating]: So, picking a lock isn’t that hard.
 A lock is just a cylinder with a bunch of pins in it.
-When you press the pins down a certain amount, it allows you to turn the bolt that connects the lock to the door and lets you in.
+When you press the pins down a certain amount, it allows you to turn the bolt that connects the lock to the door, and it lets you in.
 You just need two pieces of metal.
-One to provide tension so that the pins don’t fall back down and to turn the lock once you’ve solved it, and one to push the pins up.
-In a pinch, you can use bobby pins or paperclips.
+One to provide tension so that the pins don’t fall back down, and to turn the lock once you’ve solved it, and one to push the pins up.
+In a pinch, you can use bobby pins or a paperclip.
 Any thin piece of metal that you can bend into the shapes that you need to fit them inside the lock.

-I can do a lot of things.
-I can rattle off to you this whole thing about how easy it is to pick a lock, for instance.
-There are things that I can’t do, however.
+I can do a lot of things, actually.
+I can rattle off to you this whole thing about how easy it is to pick a lock?
+However, there are some things that I cannot do.
 One of those things is pick a lock.
-More generally, I would say that I am good at thought but bad at deeds, but that is beside the point.
+In general, I would say that I’m good at thinking, and bad at… deeds.
+But that’s besides the point.
 I don’t know how to pick a lock.
-The muscles in my hand do not have a memory of picking locks.
-I can’t easily visualize the pins in the cylinder to keep track of the pins while picking a lock.
-I don’t have a lock that I can practice on.
-I don’t have anything with a keyhole on it.
-There is the key to my front door, but I don’t want to be seen picking that lock for reasons that I assume are obvious.
-“Oh hey there, Mike.
-Already lose your keys?”
-“No, I’m just practicing picking a lock for… reasons.
+The muscles in my hand do not have a muscle memory of picking locks?
+I can’t easily visualize the pins inside the cylinder to keep track of the pins while picking a lock?
+I didn’t have a lock that I can practice on?
+There’s the key to my front door, but I don’t want to be seen picking that lock for reasons that I hope are obvious.
+“Oh, hey there, Mike, did you already lose your keys?”
+“Oh.
+No. I’m just practicing picking a lock for… reasons.
 Normal reasons.
-It’s for a game, actually.”
+It’s for a– It’s for a game?
+Actually?”

 Luckily for me, wafer locks are pretty generic.
 This has been exploited in the past for all kinds of nefarious purposes.
-There’s a key called the CH715– used to be the first result for “key” on Amazon– that’s on pretty much anything that needs a lock.
-If you keep all of your keys to the building in a storage box with a CH715 on the outside, that’s all you need to go wherever you want to go.
-There were service boxes in New York for professional governmental use only (I can’t remember what they were for, but I think the fire department were the ones using the boxes) that were so generic that pretty much any key would open the lock.
-When told about this, the city basically said that the lock worked because putting in the correct key opened the lock.
-That’s… incorrect for more reasons than I can bear to list here.
+There’s a key called the CH715?
+It used to be the first result for “key” on Amazon.
+If you keep all your keys to the building inside of a box with a CH715 on the outside?
+Then it’s very easy for someone who breaks in to go wherever they want to go.
+There were these service boxes in New York for professional governmental-use only (I can’t remember what they were for, but I think the fire department was using them?) that were so generic, that pretty much any key would open the lock.
+When told about this, the city basically said that the lock worked, because putting in the correct key opened the lock.
+That’s, um… incorrect for more reasons than I can bear to list here.

-That’s a lot of words to say that I went to the hardware store in the city outside of Oldbrush Valley and bought a lot of keys.
-I also bought a few locks that looked like the ones that were on the desk drawer because they came with keys that might be the one that I needed.
-I guess I could learn to pick those, but I still don’t have a lockpicking set and every second I’m in there fumbling with the lock is a second that someone might walk in and discover me.
-And presumably kill me for being inside of a red flag cabin after the guide made it abundantly clear that that was somewhere not to be.
+That’s a lot of words to say that I went to the hardware store in the city outside of Oldbrush Valley, and bought a lot of keys.
+I also bought a few locks that looked like the ones that were on the desk drawer, because they came with the keys that might be the ones that I needed.
+So I guess I do have locks to practice on now, but I don’t have a lockpicking set, and every second that I’m in there fumbling with the lock is a second that someone might walk in and discover me.
+And presumably kill me for being inside of a red flag cabin, after the guide made it abundantly clear that that was somewhere not to be.
 They’d kill me, right?
 Would you kill me?
 I’d kill me.

-The story of WOE.BEGONE is told in order.
-If you haven’t heard the podcast, start back at episode 1.
-It will answer questions like “is this dude always this stupid?”
-I am, but you don’t have to just say it like that, dude.
+MIKE: The story of WOE.BEGONE is told in order.
+If you haven’t heard the podcast, start back at Episode 1.
+It will answer questions like, “Is this dude always this stupid?”
+[Huffs.]
+I am, but you don’t have to be mean like that, dude.

-I decided to wait until the next day to go back to the cabin.
+MIKE [narrating]: I decided to wait until the next day to go back to the cabin.
 I thought about doing it under cover of night.
-Dun-dun dun dun dun dun!
-But decided against it because it would look extra suspicious if I was walking around in front of a red flag cabin when I should be asleep.
+Like a real heist!
+I decided against it, because it would look extra suspicious if I was walking around in front of a red flag cabin when I should be asleep.
 I don’t have a patrol at night, but there are patrols at night, obviously.
-Speaking of: I have a job now and have to do stuff to prepare for it.
-I can’t just spend all day learning to pick a lock or trespassing.
+Speaking of, I have a job now, and have to do stuff to prepare for it?
+I can’t spend all day learning to pick locks or trespassing.
 I have important stuff to do.
 Murdergame can wait, at least for an evening.

 I set off bright and early for the cabin with a comical amount of keys.
-I felt like a movie depiction of a janitor, but without the key ring so they all just sat in my pocket and jangled in my pocket.
+I felt like a movie depiction of a janitor, but without the key ring?
+So they all just sat and jangled in my pocket.
 It was like having a pocket full of change.
 Remember change?
-People used to pay for goods and services with coins.
-I decided to take the same shortcut again to save me 8 miles of walking.
-I had a better excuse this time: I could say that I was going to visit my friend Hunter in cabin Whatever Cabin Number His Was.
-44A or something like that?
-Oh well.
-Plausible deniability at least.
+I decided to take the same shortcut again to save me eight miles of walking.
+I had a better excuse this time.
+I could say that I was going to visit my friend Hunter in his cabin, Whatever-Cabin-Number-His-Was.
+44A?
+Was that it?
+Oh, well, it’s plausible deniability, at least.

 This part of the excursion ended up being quiet and pleasant, though.
-No one interrupted the quiet of the morning.
-I guess that’s a boring thing to relay in a podcast, though.
-Oh, so you’re saying that you don’t want to hear about how I knew it was going to be a little cold out so I thought about wearing gloves but ended up not wearing gloves because I hate wearing gloves and then it was cold outside and by the time I got to the cabin it’s not like I was freezing or anything but my hands felt uncomfortable and it was annoying to touch things because my hands were cold?
-Well, too bad ‘cause I just did.
+I guess it’s a boring thing to say in a podcast, though.
+Oh, so you’re saying that you don’t want to hear about how I knew it was going to be a little cold out, so I thought about wearing gloves, but ended up not wearing gloves because I hate wearing gloves, and then it was cold outside, and by the time I got to the cabin, it’s not like I was freezing or anything, but my hands felt uncomfortable, and it was annoying to touch things because my hands were cold?
+Well, too bad, cause I just did

 You know what sucks to have to do with cold hands?
-Rummage around in your pockets for a bunch of keys.
-Yet, somehow, I persevered.
-Key 1: nope.
-Key 2: nope.
-Key 3: nope.
-Key 4: nope.
-Maybe this was a really bad strategy.
-Key 5: nope.
-Key 6: nope.
-But Key 7? …Nope.
-Key 8: Nope.
-That was when I reached in my pocket and pulled out key 9: nope.
-But key 10!
+Rummage around in your pockets for a bunch of pieces of metal.
+Yet, somehow… I persevered.
+Key One?
 Nope.
-Key 11–
+Key Two?
+Nope.
+Key Three?
+Nope.
+Key Four.
+Nope.
+Maybe this was a really bad strategy?
+Key Five?
+Nope.
+Key Six?
+Nope.
+But Key Seven? …Nope.
+Key Eight?
+No. But that’s when I reached in my pocket, and pulled out Key Nine… Nope.
+But Key Ten!
+Nope!
+Key Eleven–

-The doorknob on the outside door to the cabin started to turn.
-Surprised, I jumped what felt like 10 feet into the air.
-I quickly swept together the keys I had tried.
-I had just been putting them down on the desk in front of me as I went.
+The doorknob on the outside door of the cabin started to turn.
+Surprised, I jumped what felt like ten feet into the air.
+I quickly swept together the keys that I had tried.
+I had just been putting them down on the desk in front of me.
 I managed to get them all in my pocket just as the door swung open.
-I thought about hiding under the desk and waiting for the person to leave but this was a bad idea for two reasons: the person had already seen me and would see me trying to hide under the desk, and the desk was in the only thing in the room so of course the person who entered the cabin would approach the desk upon entering.
+I thought about hiding under the desk and waiting for the person to leave, but this was a bad idea for two reasons.
+The person had already seen me, and would see me trying to hide under the desk; and the desk was the only thing in the room, so of course the person who entered the cabin would approach the desk upon entering.
 No choice but to play it cool, I guess.
-Good ol’ cool as a cucumber Mike Walters.
-That guy never freaks out.
+Good ol’ cool as a cucum– [Lower pitched in an attempt to sound more calm.]
+Good ol’ cool as a cucumber, Mike.
+Walters… That guy never freaks out.
+What’s up with that?
+I’m not freakin’ out.
+[Said quickly.]
+Would a guy who’s freaking out talk this slow, huh?

 “Hunter!?”
 I exclaimed.

 He looked surprised to see me.
 “Who are you?
 I don’t see a badge.
-Do you have proof you are allowed to be in here?”
-He asked.
+Do you have proof you’re allowed to be in here?” he asked.

-“Oh, the new guy.
-They told me there would be a new guy.
+“Ah, the new guy.
+They told me there’d be a new guy.
 We talked yesterday?”

-Wow, he really did have a busy day yesterday if he forgot that we talked about all of this.
-Oh well, time for a do-over.
-“Well, I started reading it but I didn’t get to the part about what the red flag means.
-I thought it was a public building or something,” I said.
+“Well, I started reading it, but I didn’t get to the part about what the red flag means.
+I thought it was just like a public building or something.”

 “Nope.
 Strictly off-limits is what it means.
-It’s where we keep the alien technology from the crash site,” he said and laughed.
+It’s where we keep the alien technology from the crash site.”

 “I hate to be a stickler for the rules, but you really can’t be in here.
-Heck, I can’t even tell you what this cabin is really used for.
-Information in Oldbrush is distributed on a need-to-know basis and if I tell you something that you don’t need to know, then I could be in hot water if you ever blab about it to anyone,” Hunter said.
+Heck, I can’t even tell you what this cabin’s really used for.
+Information in Oldbrush Valley is distributed on a need-to-know basis, and if I tell you something that you don’t need to know, then I could be in hot water if you ever blab about it to anyone,” Hunter said.

 “Understood,” I said.
 “Hey, do you think you can point me to the mess hall?
 It’s about breakfast time.”